erlestor/abahus/frontend/README.md

 # Frontend

 Written in react.
 Created using facebook's create-react-app.
+Configured for tailwindcss as a replacement for normal css.

 ## How to run

+- cd to frontend folder
+- If it's your first time running this version run "npm i"
-- Run "npm start" in the "frontend" folder
+- Finaly, run "npm start"